karlnapf/shogun-wiki/GSoC_2015_plugin.md

 We want to build a plugin architecture to solve these problems.
 Such an architecture would support dynamic behaviour of plugins: a user could download a new classifier and run it instantly without rebuilding Shogun.
 The core Shogun interface has to be designed to support a large number of ML paradigms, and these are hidden in plugins.
 This also drastically simplifies the compilation process (and time).

-We have drafted a design document [here](https://github.com/shogun-toolbox/shogun/wiki/New-parameters-framework-and-plugins)
+We have drafted a design document [here](https://github.com/shogun-toolbox/shogun/wiki/New-parameters-framework-and-plugins).

+A plugin-loader framework - called Dynaplugz(https://github.com/shogun-toolbox/dynaplugz) - is currently WIP.

 ### Why this is cool